Skip to content

 C:\Documents\Scans\inPDF mediumLighter attachments

-For one-time folder batches without ongoing watches, see the batch compress and convert guide for Mac for workflow patterns that translate to Windows paths.
+For one-time folder batches without ongoing watches, see the batch compress and convert guide for Windows .

 Presets that survive automation